Computer Vision

 2024/01/18 – We are organizing the 4th CV4Animals workshop at CVPR 2024.

 Urs Waldmann*, Alex Chan*, Hemal Naik, Máté Nagy, Iain D. Couzin, Oliver Deussen, Bastian Goldluecke, and Fumihiro Kano: 3D-MuPPET: 3D Multi-Pigeon Pose Estimation and Tracking.
-International Journal of Computer Vision, 2024. (* Authors contributed equally.) [project page]
+International Journal of Computer Vision, 2024. (* Authors contributed equally.) [project page, press release]

 Urs Waldmann, Ole Johannsen, and Bastian Goldluecke: Neural Texture Puppeteer: A Framework for Neural Geometry and Texture Rendering of Articulated Shapes, Enabling Re-Identification at Interactive Speed.
 In Winter Conference on Applications of Computer Vision (WACV) Workshops, 2024 (oral presentation). [arXiv, code, video]

 Simon Giebenhain*, Urs Waldmann*, Ole Johannsen, and Bastian Goldluecke: Neural Puppeteer: Keypoint-Based Neural Rendering of Dynamic Shapes.
-In Asian Conference on Computer Vision (ACCV), 2022. (* Authors contributed equally.) [project page]
+In Asian Conference on Computer Vision (ACCV), 2022. (* Authors contributed equally.) [project page, press release]

 Urs Waldmann, Hemal Naik, Nagy Máté, Fumihiro Kano, Iain D. Couzin, Oliver Deussen, and Bastian Goldlücke: I-MuPPET: Interactive Multi-Pigeon Pose Estimation and Tracking.
 In Pattern Recognition (Proc. of DAGM GCPR), 2022 (oral presentation). [project page]